Certificate in

 Validated by:

-Distance learning, 10 day intensive study period and teaching placement (in your country of residence) -
+Online learning, 5 day in-person intensive study period and teaching placement.

-Chinese, English, German, Greek, Italian, Japanese, Korean, Portuguese, Spanish -
+English, German, Greek, Italian, Japanese, Korean, Mandarin, Portuguese, Spanish

 Level 4 (120 credits)

-Fees for 2023/24 will be published in due course on our website at HE Fees.
-Meanwhile the 2022/23 fees are listed here for guidance.
+Fees for 2024/25 are also published on our website at HE Fees.

 Faculty of Education graduates who go on to study for a postgraduate award delivered by the RAD or further study of an RAD award can benefit from a discount in tuition fees.
 Tuition fees are invoiced in instalments for each programme as appropriate.